SAURABH-UPRETI/jenkins_sample_project/README.md

 # jenkins_sample_project

-# we will create a CI CD pipline for this project
+# We will create a CI CD pipeline for this project